bayerf42/Lox68k/doc/extensions.md

   5/0                 ⚠ "div by zero." // exception raised
   handle(5/0 : upper) → "DIV BY ZERO." // exception handled, converting message to uppercase
 ```
+Exceptions caused by system errors have always type `string`, which is the error message.
+Grep Lox68k sources for `runtimeError` to see all possible system errors.

 One can also manually raise an exception with the `error` native whose argument can have any
 type.
-This argument is passed unchanged to an active handler, but system errors have always
+This argument is passed unchanged to an active handler.
-type `string`.
-Grep Lox68k sources for `runtimeError` to see all possible system errors.

 The value of a `handle` expression is the value of its first argument if no exception
 has been raised, or the value returned from the error handler otherwise.

-If you want to discriminate between errors, you have to analyse the handler argument yourself, or
+If you want to discriminate between errors, you have to analyse the error string yourself, or
 raise exceptions of non-string type.
 You can re-raise the exception in the handler, which causes
 searching the next handler up the call stack.